frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 But the fact that we\'re not improving, or we don\'t see ourselves improving, doesn\'t mean that the sacrament is ineffective.

-It just means that we need to go back with a deeper contrition, because ultimately, our contrition is a desire to be better, a desire to improve.
+It just means that we need to go back with a deeper contrition, because ultimately, contrition is a desire to be better, a desire to improve.

 Every time we go into that confessional box, we\'re saying to Our Lord, 'Lord, help me to be better.
 I realize on my own I can\'t do anything.
 Help me to improve.
 I need your help.
 I need all the graces that I can get.'